Learn-Write-Repeat/Contribution-program/(t2-2) Deep Learning Computations/Rutuja_ML_Layers and Blocks.md

 (5 x 5) * (3 x 3) = (5-3+1)x(5-3+1) = (3 x 3)

-## Embeded Layer
+## Embedding Layer
 Embedding layer is a layer which tranforms positive integers (indexes) into dense vectors of fixed size.
 Embedding layer is used in neural networks on large input textual data.
 It requires the input data to be integer encoded ie. each word in text should be represented by a unique integer.
-Consider an example where there are 50,000 unique words in a text which needs to be classified.
-After preprocessing this textual data, sparse matrix of large dimensions(50,000 dimentional vector) will be used to feed to the neural network model.
-This will require huge amount of memory and time.
+Consider an example where there are 5000 unique words in a text which needs to be classified.
+After preprocessing(one-hot encoding) this textual data, sparse matrix of large dimensions(5000 dimentional vector for each word) will be generated and this will be used to feed the neural network model.
+This will require huge amount of memory and time an hence this approach is inefficient.
 So, embedding layer is used where high dimentional vectors are translated to low dimensional vectors.

 ## LSTM

 ## Sequential Block
 A neural network block is described as a single layer, a component which consists of multiple layers, or the entire model itself.